CBRAC BYLAWS Revised July 2017

 SECTION 7: Vacancies.

-C. When a vacancy on the Board exists, the Secretary may receive nominations for new members from present Board members two weeks in advance of a Board meeting.
-These nominations shall be sent out to Board members with the regular Board meeting announcement, to be voted upon at the next General Membership meeting.
+- When a vacancy on the Board exists, the Secretary may receive nominations for new members from present Board members two weeks in advance of a Board meeting.
+These nominations shall be sent out to Board members with the regular Board meeting announcement, to be voted upon at the next Board meeting.
 These vacancies will be filled only to the end of the particular Board member’s term.

 ARTICLE V – COMMITTEES